CM-lifts for Isogeny Classes of Shimura F-crystals over Finite Fields

 Then up to the operations $\grO_1$ and $\grO_2$, there exists a triple $(V,A_V,\scrG^\prime_V)$ such that all conditions 1.2 (a) to (d) hold.}

 If (i) (resp. (ii)) holds, then we refer to Conjecture 1.2.2 as Conjecture 1.2.2 (i) (resp.
 Conjecture 1.2.2 (ii)).
-Conjecture 1.2.2 stems from the Langlands--Rapoport conjecture (see [LR], [Mi2], [Mi3], [Pf], and [Re2]) on $\bar k$-valued points of special fibres of (see [Va1] for precise definitions) integral canonical models of Shimura varieties of Hodge type in mixed characteristic $(0,p)$.
+Conjecture 1.2.2 stems from the {\it Langlands--Rapoport conjecture} (see [LR], [Mi2,3], [Pf], and [Re2]) on $\bar k$-valued points of special fibres of (see [Va1] for precise definitions) {\it integral canonical models} of Shimura varieties of Hodge type in mixed characteristic $(0,p)$.
 This motivic conjecture of combinatorial nature is a key ingredient in the understanding of zeta functions of Shimura varieties of Hodge type and of different trace functions that pertain to $\dbQ_l$-local systems on quotients of finite type of such integral canonical models (for instance, see [LR], [Ko2], and [Mi3]; here $l$ is a prime different from $p$).
 Conjecture 1.2.2 (ii) is in fact only a slight refinement of an adequate translation of a part of the Langlands--Rapoport conjecture.
-The Langlands--Rapoport conjecture is known to be true for Siegel modular varieties (see [Mi2]) and for certain Shimura varieties of $A_1$ type (see [Ii2], [Ii3], and [Re1]).
+The Langlands--Rapoport conjecture is known to be true for Siegel modular varieties (see [Mi2]) and for certain Shimura varieties of $A_1$ type (see [Ii2,3] and [Re1]).

-We added Conjecture 1.2.2 (i) due to two reasons.
+We added Conjecture 1.2.2 (i) due to the following two reasons.
 First, if one assumes the standard Hodge conjecture for complex abelian varieties (see [Le, Ch.
+7]), then (ii)$\Rightarrow$(i).

-7]), then $(ii)\Rightarrow (i)$.
-Second, often due to technical reasons one assumes that $\scrG^{\der}$ is simply connected and this excludes the cases related to Shimura varieties of $D_n^{\dbH}$ type (see [De2, Rm.
+Second, often due to technical reasons one assumes that $\scrG^{\der}$ is simply connected and this excludes the cases related to Shimura pairs of $D_n^{\dbH}$ type (see [De2, Rm.
 1.3.10 (ii)]).
-Thus to handle Conjecture 1.2.2 (ii) in cases related to Shimura varieties of $D_n^{\dbH}$ type one has to first solve Conjecture 1.2.2 (ii) in cases related to Shimura varieties of $C_{2n}$ type and then to appeal to relative PEL situations as defined in [Va1, Subsubsection 4.3.16] in order to reduce Conjecture 1.2.2 (ii) to Conjecture 1.2.2 (i) for these cases related to the $D_n^{\dbH}$ type.
-In what follows we will also refer to the following two Subproblems of the Main Problem.
+Thus to handle Conjecture 1.2.2 (ii) in cases related to Shimura pairs of $D_n^{\dbH}$ type, one can proceed in two steps as follows: (a) first solve Conjecture 1.2.2 (ii) in cases related to Shimura pairs of $C_{2n}$ type and then (b) appeal to {\it relative PEL situations} defined in [Va1, Subsubsect.
+4.3.16] and constructed as in [Va4, Rm.
+4.8.2 (b)], in order to reduce Conjecture 1.2.2 (ii) to Conjecture 1.2.2 (i) for these cases related to the $D_n^{\dbH}$ type.

-{\bf 1.2.3.
-Subproblem.} {\it Same as Main Problem but with condition 1.2 (a) replaced by the weaker condition that the Frobenius endomorphism of $A$ lifts to an endomorphism of $A_V$.}
+In what follows we will also refer to the following Subproblem of the Main Problem.